Legacy Search UI Framework

 Change the Number of results per page according to your number of items.
-If you have a limited amount of items that is not subject to change often, set it at that number.
+If you have a limited amount of items that isn’t subject to change often, set it at that number.
 If your number of items changes often, set it to the maximum number, which is

 The higher you set this number, the longer a query takes to load.

-On a search driven page, you usually do not want to have multiple pages listing your content, which is why you should disable the Pager location.
+On a search driven page, you usually don’t want to have many pages listing your content, which is why you should disable the Pager location.
 However, you want to display all of your content, which is why you should increase your Number of results per page.